okfn/opendatahandbook-old/README.rst

 us to write files in plain text files, which can be nicely rendered as a website or a PDF using `Sphinx`_.

-However, we are currently in a transition process.
-The current `Open Data Manual`_ site uses Markdown.
-This means that the current source files are slightly inconsistent and will not render properly.

 Layout of this Repository
 =========================